This blog may contain affiliate links. Read our disclosure policy for more info.

 There are three options for undergoing this hike and exploring its phenomenal views:

-Second, is to hike just to the mirador (lookout).
-With a short 10-minute hike from the base of the trail, you’ll reach the first peak, which features a mirrored mosaic cross that you’ve likely seen before from below in San Juan or upon lake.
+The second is to hike just to the mirador (lookout).
+With a short 10-minute hike from the base of the trail, you’ll reach the first peak, which features a mirrored mosaic cross that you’ve likely seen before from below in San Juan or on the lake.
 While it’s not the top, the view from the mirador is breathtaking- which is good, because you’ll need to catch your breath after the quick and steep climb to get there.

 Personally, I ended my ascent here, as the views were simply mesmerizing, and I made it back to my lodging in time for breakfast and lazy morning coffee.
 Though steep, the hike really is short, so it’s a good option for less-experienced hikers.